Strategy video game: Multiplayer online battle arena (MOBA)

-Multiplayer online battle arena (MOBA) is a genre of strategy video games in which each player controls a single character with a set of unique abilities that improve over the course of a game and which contribute to the team's overall strategy.
-Players work together as a team to achieve a victory condition which is to destroy the opposing team's main structure whilst protecting their own.
-Player characters, typically called "heroes" or "champions", are assisted by computer-controlled units that periodically spawn in groups and march forward along set paths (called "lanes") toward their enemy's base.
-Defensive structures, which are usually automatic "towers", are in place to prevent this.
-The first team to destroy the opponents' main structure wins the match.
-The genre is seen as a fusion of real-time strategy games, role-playing games, and action games, however, players usually do not construct either buildings or units.
+Multiplayer online battle arena (MOBA) is a genre of strategy video games where two teams of players compete to destroy the opposing team's main structure while defending their own.
+Players control characters called "heroes" or "champions" with unique abilities, and are aided by computer-controlled units that march along set paths (called "lanes") toward the enemy base.
+The first team to destroy the enemy's base wins.
+MOBA games combine elements of real-time strategy, role-playing, and action games, focusing on team coordination, character progression, and fast-paced combat.
+Unlike traditional real-time strategy games, players do not build structures or units.

-This type of multiplayer online video games gained popularity in early 2010s, with Defense of the Ancients mod for Warcraft III, League of Legends, Dota 2, Heroes of the Storm, and Smite being popular.
-MOBA games are well-represented in esports as well.
-In 2018, prize pools reached over US$60 million, 40% of the year's total esports prize pools.
+The genre gained popularity in the early 2010s, with Defense of the Ancients mod for Warcraft III, League of Legends, Dota 2, Heroes of the Storm, and Smite.
+MOBA games are well-represented in esports, with prize pools reaching tens of millions of dollars.

+Construction and management simulation games

+In management simulation games, players build, expand or manage fictional communities or projects with limited resources.
+Tycoons, city-building, business simulation and transport management games are considered by some authors as a part of wider subgenre of strategy games, while others consider them as a separate video game genre.
+Some games of this subgenre, like The Settlers, can include warfare, but this is not an essential element in them.
+Other strategy video games sometimes incorporate CMS aspects into their game economy, as players must manage resources while expanding their project.
+For example, base building and resource management in XCOM series.